By Ed Staskus

 “Your general died late last night.
 One of the first people the Gestapo will want to talk to is you.”

-His general was probably out carousing in their Tatra 87, slid on ice and smashed into a tree, but it didn’t matter.
+His general was probably out carousing in their Tatra 87, slid on some ice, smashing into a tree, but it didn’t matter.
 It didn’t matter whether he died in the arms of his mother or was assassinated.
-His goose was cooked if the Geheime Staatspolizei got him.
-The SS literally cooked people to death.
+His goose was cooked if the SS got him.
+They literally cooked people to death.

-The Tatra 87 was the car of the year the last five years.
+The Tatra 87 had been the car of the year the last five years.
 Sleek futuristic BMW-engine fast and high-tech as could be, it was the vehicle of choice for German officers.
 Unfortunately for them, it was sloppy, handling like pudding, killing its drivers right and left.
 Leonas always kept it under 40 MPH.
-It was the vehicle of choice of the Americans, too, for their mortal enemy.
+It was the vehicle of choice of the Allies, too, at least for their mortal enemy.
 They thought of it as a secret weapon, killing more high German officers than died fighting the Red Army.

-He didn’t get shot by either side and what went down is, he surrendered.
+He didn’t run out of gas and didn’t get shot by either side.
+In the event, he surrendered.
 He was relieved and confident that the war was over for him.
-But by the time the war was actually raising the white flag he was in his third army.
+But by the time the war raised the white flag he was in his third army.
 At least he was finally on the winning side.

 After surrendering, Leonas spent time in a DP camp, until being recruited by the Americans.
 They were looking for men who spoke multiple languages and he fit the bill.
 He had been picking up bits and pieces of English.
 Russian and Polish are among the Top 10 hardest languages to learn.
 English is no slouch, either.
-He served as a Sergeant in a Baltic Unit.
+He persevered with the new grammar book and served as a Sergeant.
 In 1946 and 1947 he was in Nuremberg, where war crime trials were being conducted.
-The evil men who propagated the National Socialist German Party either committed suicide, were executed, or locked up for a long time.
+The men who propagated the National Socialist German Party either committed suicide, were executed, or were locked up forever.

-As the hard-fought civilization-saving decade of the 1940s wound itself down, Leonas Lucauskas emigrated to North America, finding work as a lumberjack near Sudbury, Ontario.
+As the hard-fought civilization-saving decade of the 1940s wound itself down, Leonas emigrated to North America, finding work as a lumberjack near Sudbury, Ontario.
 “It was an indentured servant kind of job,” said Leo.
-More than two-thirds of the Canadian province is forest, in land area the equivalent of Fascist Germany and Fascist Italy combined.
+More than two-thirds of the Canadian province is forest, in land mass the equivalent of Fascist Germany and Fascist Italy combined.
 “He was never quite sure where he was.”
-He wasn’t, at least, a mike down in Sudbury’s nickel mines.
+He wasn’t, at least, a mile down in Sudbury’s nickel mines.

 Making it in a company town is unlikely.
 Since there is no competition, housing costs and groceries bills can become exorbitant, and workers build up large debts they are required to pay off before leaving.
 It can be slavery by another name.
 Leonas determined to find another way, his own way.